flechow/webcalculator/README.md

 # webcalculator
-Webcalculator is simple calculation app.
-It enables addition, subtractaction, multiplication and division of numbers.
+Webcalculator is spring boot calculation app.
+It enables addition, subtractaction, multiplication and division of numbers through REST API.
 Two additional endpoints allows to:
 - monitor average number of request per second of last minute, hour and day
 - get sum of last 10 requests